Mahich123/Shift/README.md

 # mylang (WIP)
-An Open-source Interpreted Programming Language.
-Developed for general purpose by Sijey.
+An Open-source Interpreted and General Purpose Programming Language with python like syntax developed by Sijey.
 Written in Go Programming language.

 ## Get Basic Syntax